-I have a “secret” Facebook group for moms of LGBTQ kids.
+I have a “private” Facebook group for moms of LGBTQ kids.
 Many of the moms in the group (Serendipitydodah for Moms) are concerned about what the future holds for their kids – especially in light of the recent Presidential election in the U.S.

 Niki Elenbaas, one of the moms in the group, posted an Advent Reflection and has given me permission to share it here.

 Niki specifically speaks to what is potentially in store for Muslims who live in the U.S. – but the concern can also be applied to many other groups of people … LGBTQ people, Hispanics, African Americans, Jewish people, people living in poverty – even women – are fearful and concerned about their future.

 So much hate has been given a voice and a stage.
 So much has been said about making America great again but very little has been said about specific things that would make America great.